picosonic/js13k-2025/devdiary/diary.md

 Added red and blue NPCs, they walk around, hide when the player comes nearby, inflate up like a pufferfish when hit by a drone

 Added 9th "full" level

+Gone over by 500 bytes, tweaked all the levels making them smaller and less complex